bennetthub500/personal/index.md

 image: /assets/images/cesar-carlevarino-aragon copy2.jpg

 ---

-Writing and editing pro for a wide range of content and documentation.
-I write for a broad range of audiences, including developers, users, customers.
-I love working across teams and demystifying complexity.
+About me: writing and editing pro for a wide range of content and documentation.

-To go directly to API documentation samples go PLACEHOLDER
+To see API documentation samples go herePLACEHOLDER.
+The main samples list is here.
+PLACEHOLDER

-Task-oriented, user-centric philosophy: In addition to content and writing, I have managed customer-to-product team feedback loop, drove input to roadmap, performed customer development interviews, and developed user journeys and prototypes.

-Experienced cross-functional partner with sales, product, design, UX, marketing, engineering.
+A resume is also included.
+You can find your way around via the hamburger navigation icon on each page, top right.